This Pan

 Scribe: The full transcript of your conversation, as you would see in a standard text message platform.

 All our brains work differently.
-The versatility of processing styles - conversational, visual, and summarizing, amplifies the likelihood that a user will find a method that suits them best.
+The versatility of processing styles - conversational, visual, and summarizing- amplifies the likelihood that a user will find a method that suits them best.

 Styles

-The dark background is intended to help users focus while green is associated with growth.
+The dark background is intended to help users focus, while green is associated with growth.
 The intention of the application is to grow the user’s ability to make decisions.

 Monserrat is a geometric sans serif designed by Julieta Ulanovsky.
 Those perfect circles and smooth curves are so gentle and inviting, exactly the environment we want when we are seeking help.
 These letters each have all the space they need, no pressure to condense into a smaller space.
-I hope this translates into a feeling comfort and calm.
+I hope this translates into a feeling of comfort and calm.

 Design Explorations